 While the categories selected for your business listing are one of the known local ranking factors Google uses to decide when to display your listing in search and on maps, Services are not.
 Or at least it’s not confirmed or believed to be so at this time.

 However, according to the Google Business Profile Help Center, “When local customers search on Google for a service you offer, that service may be highlighted on your profile.”
 So that’s something, might even help with CTR as your relevancy to the search query is accentuated.

-With all of that said, Google My Business is ever-changing, so take advantage of Services and Products using what you learned here today, but always keep an eye out for new features and further advancements.
+With all of that said, Google Business Profile is ever-changing (even it’s name, RIP GMB), so take advantage of Services and Products using what you learned here today, but always keep an eye out for new features and further advancements.